lJuanGB/basilisk/docs/source/Vizard/vizardAdvanced/vizardSettings.rst

     line drawn.
 Moreover, each body component will have its own axis shown when ``View/All Spacecraft CS`` option is selected.

-To show these time-varying body components such as :ref:`hingedRigidBodyStateEffector`, :ref:`spinningBodyStateEffector` or :ref:`dualHingedRigidBodyStateEffector` , the BSK modules can be added to the ``enableUnityVisualization`` spacecraft list message.
+To show these time-varying body components such as :ref:`hingedRigidBodyStateEffector`, :ref:`spinningBodyOneDOFStateEffector` or :ref:`dualHingedRigidBodyStateEffector` , the BSK modules can be added to the ``enableUnityVisualization`` spacecraft list message.
 The parent spacecraft object should be listed first, followed by the spacecraft effector objects.
 Let ``panel1`` and ``panel2`` be instances of :ref:`hingedRigidBodyStateEffector` which are attached to spacecraft ``scObject``,